By: Sharon Aron Baron

 On Tuesday, ClubLink Enterprises Limited announced that they had acquired TPC Eagle Trace Golf Course in Coral Springs for $3.4 million.

-In the Fort Lauderdale area, in addition to TPC Eagle Trace, Canadian-based ClubLink owns the 54-hole Palm Aire Country Club, the 36-hole Woodlands Country Club in Tamarac, and Heron Bay Golf Club in Coral Springs.
+In the Fort Lauderdale area, Canadian-based ClubLink owns the 54-hole Palm Aire Country Club, the 36-hole Woodlands Country Club in Tamarac, and Heron Bay Golf Club in Coral Springs.

 ClubLink made its initial foray into Florida in 2010, when it acquired five 18-hole equivalent championship courses and two 18-hole equivalent academy courses in Sun City Center, south of Tampa.